 As you’ve noticed, most of them have nothing to do with a lack of training or improper forklift operation.
 It’s more about the environment.
 Aside from making the work harder for employees, an unfavourable environment may also encourage poor working practices (environment affects work habits more than we think).

 The key is to changing the environment and cultivating a safe warehouse in the first place.
 A neat and orderly environment will then encourage better working habits.
 In addition, a clean working environment will readily expose the risks.
 The managers and forklift operators will then be able to act on those risks.

 How to cultivate a safe workplace?
-Start by assigning low-speed areas and getting rid of the clutter in the aisles, corners and intersections.
-Also assign specific parking areas so everyone will know that the forklifts are stationary there.
+Start by assigning low-speed areas, addressing blind spots and getting rid of the clutter in the aisles, corners and intersections.
+Also, assign specific parking areas so everyone will know that the forklifts are stationary there.

 You can also apply detailed sanitation procedures to keep the floors and other surfaces free from spills and debris.
-Aside from keeping the workplace clean and looking professional, the absence of spills and debris will also improve forklift safety (spills won’t get on to the tires and hydraulics).
+Aside from keeping the workplace clean and looking professional, the absence of spills and debris will also improve forklift safety (spills won’t get on the tyres and hydraulics).

-There are other ways to further improve forklift and workplace safety (especially with the use of specific tools and technologies).
-Contact us today here at ShockWatch if you require such solutions.
+There are other ways to further improve forklift and workplace safety.
+Get in touch if you require such solutions.